traels/mus_api_doc/source/index.html.md

   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
+  - v3/users_and_employees
-  - employees
+  - v3/users
-  - teams
+  - v2/employees
-  - departments
+  - v2/teams
-  - sickness
+  - v2/departments
-  - sickness_v3_draft
+  - v3/sickness
-  - errors
+  - v2/errors

 search: true
 ---

 # Introduction

-Welcome to the Musskema.dk API documentation.
+Welcome to the Musskema.dk API v3 documentation.
 To access the API you need to have a company on Musskema.dk and have the API access token for that company.

 The API allows you to maintain employees, teams, departments and sickness absense data so you can have your ERP, HR or whatever other tool sync its data to Musskema.dk.

+If you are still using API v2 please consider upgrading. <a href="/v2.html">Documentation for Musskema.dk API v2 can be found here!</a>

 ## One-way sync